timschott/timschott.github.io/projects/sbotus.md

 >sample 62: nor can it fairly be said that the court is fully aware of the long
 >history of the first amendment

-Sometimes this model is *too* on the nose...I think this should replace "Equal Justice Under Law" on the front of the Supreme Court buidling.
+Sometimes this model is *too* on the nose...I think this should replace "Equal Justice Under Law" on the front of the Supreme Court building.

 >sample 70: big appellee uses its billing billing billing billing billing billing
 >billing billing billing billing billing billing billing billing billing envelope to